 the pages into actual physical memory.

-Some memory systems which use inverted page tables also use the no-

-tion of effective addresses.
+Some memory systems which use inverted page tables also use the notion of effective addresses.
 These form an addition layer of indirection

 that allows the sharing of pages [JM98b].
 Effective addresses will not be